 A Brief History

-In 1988, RAW designed the first statewide art therapy program for incarcerated youth.
+In 1988, RAW designed the first statewide art therapy program for incarcerated youth, placing paintbrushes into the hands of kids.
+The teens RAW was working with would sometimes admit to committing crimes to get back into these detention centers because that was the only place where they felt a sense of belonging.
 At the time, RAW’s founder Mary Flannery was living in Lynn and was painfully aware of how many teens from her community were incarcerated.
-Often teens would admit to committing crimes to get back into lock-up because that was the only place where they felt a sense of belonging.
-She believed RAW could be a life-changing option for Lynn youth; an alternative to lock-up.
-In 1994, Mary opened RAW Space in Lynn, with Kit Jenkins, Executive Director, and a group of passionate art therapists.
+She believed RAW could be a life-changing option for Lynn youth; an alternative to these detention centers.
+A place they could go before their lives got to that point.
+In 1994, Mary and Kit Jenkins, Executive Director, opened RAW Space in Lynn, with a small group of passionate art therapists.
 All shared the belief that good things happen when kids feel they are a vital part of a creative community that truly cares.

 What started as a single-room studio, working with 16 RAW teens, is now is a nationally-recognized organization, and cultural anchor in Lynn.
 RAW continues to provide 550+ youth annually with opportunities to participate in visual and expressive arts groups, film school, leadership development, employment opportunities, and college access/career exploration programming.
 By staffing our programs with art therapists and teaching artists, RAW effectively uses the arts as a powerful medium to deeply engage underserved youth of all ages.